Early Intervention and Return to Work Program for supervisors

 Supporting employees in managing their health issues and showing concern for their well-being leads to improved employee engagement and a healthier workforce.

-The Early Intervention and Return to Work program promotes intervention at the earliest opportunity.
-Supervisors can support an employee at work, or, if the employee is on sick leave, help them return to work as soon as possible.

 As a supervisor, you can have a significant impact on your work unit.
+You can support an employee at work, or, if the employee is on sick leave, help them return to work as soon as possible.

 Employees who have a gradual and early return to work while they continue their recovery are proven to enjoy a more complete medical recovery and have fewer long-term complications.